Vivaswaan/DBMS_project/README.md

 For local hosting download zip file on your system

-A simple project for managers who will have to login using id and password.
+A simple DBMS project for factory management.
-They can then view products, dealers and employees.
-They can update products and add dealers and employees.
+Here we can view the details of various products, daily records of sales and production in the factory and the dealers that are associated with it.
+We can also add new products and dealers required information.
+We can also update information of products and daily records.

 For login:
 (Employee id, Password) =>